Hich2000/TheEverGaol/README.md

 # The Ever Gaol mod

-Jsut a small terraria mod thing we're developing for fun.
+Just a small terraria mod thing we're developing for fun.